clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

    usage constrains only while the count still equals the mark, meaning no conditional was crossed since that fn's entry on this descent path.
-So a nested fn's own params infer regardless of enclosing conditionals, only a fn's own unconditional spine constrains its params.
-Exception: a fn form written directly in the fn position of a known higher-order call (the `analyze-hof` set: map, filter, reduce, swap!, update and friends) skips its bump via an `:invoked-fn` ctx flag, consumed at fn-body entry, the hof invokes it right there.
+So a nested fn's own params infer regardless of enclosing conditionals, only a fn's own unconditional spine constrains its params directly.
+A nested fn's constraints on enclosing params are not dropped though, they go
+   dormant: fn-body entry allocates a pending sink and bumps a `:fn-depth` ctx counter (`:branch-count` is real conditionals only), and `record-constraint!` routes three ways.
+Same branch count and same depth commits to the param, same count but deeper parks `[binding spec]` in the innermost fn's sink, a differing count drops, the guard may be what makes the usage safe.
+The sink travels out on the fn's analysis meta next to `:arity`, into the local's `:arities` entry for a let-bound fn.
+A call site that proves the fn invoked drains it via `activate-pending!`, which replays every entry through the same
+   routing: on the owner's spine it commits, inside another nested fn it re-pends on that fn, so chains of local fns compose, and in a branch it drops, which is exactly the reported false positive, `(cond-> d avg (out))` activates nothing.
+Drains do not consume, dedup absorbs a second site.
+Activation sites: calling a local fn binding (analyze-binding-call), and the fn argument of a known higher-order call (the analyze-hof set: map, filter, reduce, swap!, update and friends), whether written inline or passed by name.
 Strictly a seq hof runs its fn zero or more times, a caller could pass a wrong-typed arg plus an always-empty coll, accepted as far-fetched.
-The flag never resets the count, so a hof call inside a branch still proves nothing, and only the syntactic fn argument gets it: a named local passed to a hof was analyzed at its binding, where its invocation sites are unknown.
-An earlier revision let every nested body constrain enclosing params, closing over a param is using it, chosen because corpus deltas were zero either way and it caught `(defn f [x] #(subs x 1)) (f 42)` at write time.
+A fn that is only returned or stored stays dormant forever.
+An earlier revision let every nested body constrain enclosing params directly, closing over a param is using it, chosen because corpus deltas were zero either way and it caught `(defn f [x] #(subs x 1)) (f 42)` at write time.
 Reverted on the first real-world report: a local fn whose body divides by a closed-over param was only invoked under `(cond-> d avg (out))`, callers passing nil were correct, corpus tests missed it because the pattern needs a nil argument at a call site in the same codebase.
-An immediately invoked fn form `((fn [] ..))` does not get the flag yet, rare enough to defer.
+Immediately invoked fn forms `((fn [] ..))` and letfn bindings do not activate yet, rare enough to defer.
 5. `:char-sequence` constraints propagate on both platforms.
 The JVM impls coerce via `.toString`, so a symbol into `str/replace` happens to work there, but the clojure.string ns docstring (design note 4) documents the